XmacsLabs/mogan/docs/guide/plugin_binary_python3.md

 ## How to Customize the Python Interpreter
 You can use a custom Python interpreter by customizing the Python 3 binary plugin.

-For detailed instructions on how to customize the Python3 binary plugin, please refer to the documentation: [Binary Plugins](plugin_binary.md).
+For detailed instructions on how to customize the Python3 binary plugin, please refer to the documentation Binary Plugins.
 Detailed steps are available in the built-in documentation of Mogan under `Help -> Plugins -> Binary`.